opensearch-project/documentation-website/_data-prepper/index.md

 ## Basic pipeline configurations

 To understand how the pipeline components function within a Data Prepper configuration, see the following examples.
 Each pipeline configuration uses a `yaml` file format.
-See[Configuring Data Prepper pipelines]({site.url}}{{site.baseurl}}/data-prepper/pipelines/pipelines/#configuring-data-prepper-pipelines) for more detailed information and examples.
+See [Configuring Data Prepper pipelines]({site.url}}{{site.baseurl}}/data-prepper/pipelines/pipelines/#configuring-data-prepper-pipelines) for more information and examples.

 ### Minimal configuration